SHINYEWORK/SHINYEWORK/README.md

 ### 🐿️ A Little About Me

 <p align="center">
-  I blend visual design, illustration, and code to craft playful experiences.<br/><br/>
+  I specialize in crafting playful, interactive experiences at the intersection of visual design, illustration, and code.<br/><br/>
-  🎓 Visual-design major based in Seoul<br/>
+  🎓 Visual Designer | Based in KOREA<br/>
-  💡 Exploring SVG generators & AI for dynamic artwork
+  💡 Current Focus: Dynamic artwork with SVG & AI
 </p>

 ---